czi-catalystproject/czi-catalystproject.github.io/catalystbook/content/about.md

 :::{button-link} team.html
 :color: primary
 :expand:
-Find out more about the Catalyst Project Core Team.
+Find out more about the Catalyst Project Core Team
 :::

 ## What is the Catalyst Project cloud infrastructure?